 Then there will always be those X factors that crop up.

 Those unforeseen events that come out of the blue, which could be local or overseas that undo all the forecasts we made.

-Just look at these two major events that have rocked the world in the first months of last year that no one could foresee coming.
+Just look at the major events that have rocked our world in the last few years that no one could foresee coming.

 So what should you do about this?

 I’ve found the most practical approach is to have expectations of what could happen without specific forecasts.

 That’s because when you expect something to happen at some stage in the future, you’re not surprised when it happens.

 Expecting the worst while preparing for the best forces you to invest with room for error, and psychologically prepares you for the inevitable disappointments.

 This is exactly how I planned for the property downturn of 2018-19 and why I was prepared for the recession of 2020.

 I didn’t know when the property downturns would come, how long they would last, or how they would affect the value of my property portfolio or the cash flow of my business.